Yagisan/The-Bustling-Valley/README.md

 To use the WaterBot, select the watering can, then **right click** on a crop.
 Your farmer will automatically travel to, and water every crop they can reach.
 The will refill the watering can as needed, from the closest water source, and will stop when either all crops are watered, or the farmer is out of energy.

 **WaterBot is not designed for a controller, and may behave erratically, or not at all if used with one.**

-## Why is it slow to start?

-Unfortunately JSON Assets slows down the start time of the game.
-The length of start up depends on how many JSON assets need to be loaded.
-Bigger mods, have many, many more assets than smaller mods.
-It doesn't affect runtime performance though.

 ## How do I remove the Modlist?